aartitandon/SURE-EH-Research-Project/Subquestions.md

 <b>Figure 4 - Bar Chart of Language Frequency on the Application </b>
 </figcaption>

-The data shows that there is 18% more activity in English than Spanish.
+The data shows there is 18% more activity in English than Spanish.
 Since the ’Pesticides Labels Now! application initially asks the user which language they wish to proceed in, there is no “default” language and the results can be concluded as reliable and robust.

 ## Frequency of Different Languages by Operating System